March 12, 2020 423 PM

 HOSPITALS AND MEDICAL UPDATES

-The U.S. Department of Health and Human Services has granted funds to community health facilities to combat COVID-19, including $59,733 to Preventative Care Health Services.
+The U.S. Department of Health and Human Services has granted over $666,000 in funds to Preventative Care Health Services.
 That’s in addition to a previous $59,733 disbursement.

 The Big Bend Regional Medical Center is implementing visiting restrictions and will not be serving the public at its cafeteria, the hospital said.

 The Texas Department of State Health Services is distributing extra medical supplies to hospitals and health-care providers, the agency said.
 The supplies, which come from the Strategic National Stockpile, include medications and personal protective equipment.

 Dr. Ekta Escovar at the Big Bend Regional Medical Center is recommending West Texans self-quarantine for 14 days if they’ve recently traveled to high-risk areas in the United States.
 As of March 13, those areas are: California, Colorado, Florida, New Jersey, New York, Oregon, Washington, Boston, the Chicago area, the Dallas/Fort Worth area and the Houston area.

 The Big Bend Sentinel/Presidio International has a story with full updates on coronavirus from the Big Bend Regional Medical Center.
 Among the key takeaways: the hospital has no coronavirus tests but is instead testing for flu, and — in the event that any area residents suffer from severe/critical coronavirus symptoms — they will likely be transported to El Paso.

 The Texas Department of State Health Services is now recommending Texans change plans to help protect themselves and other members of the public from coronavirus.
 Specific recommendations include: cancelling large gatherings, avoiding all non-essential travel and practicing social distancing.
 For individuals, that could mean avoiding social gatherings and public spaces when possible.
 People with coronavirus can spread the disease before they show symptoms.